stevearrants/stevearrants.github.io/portfolio.md

 ## Print
 [ESS Overview](../store/ESSOverview.pdf) Enhanced Storage Solution Overview for a service from Anuvio/iDrive.

-I also have more print samples available on a Dropbox share.
+I also have more print and online samples available on a Dropbox share.
 Please contact me to see these.